The complexity of verifying the release-acquire semantics over register machines: Algorithmic results for

 \subsection{Ghost reads}

 Here we give the algorithm and the proof of correctness for detecting that for every read there is a corresponding write, i.e. Question \ref{q:ghost_reads} from \ref{prop:algo_RA_three_parts}.
 We note that this particular question could easily be checked in polynomial time with a traditional breadth-first-search approach.
 However, we chose to employ the backwards method that will be necessary later on from this stage already, so we can demonstrate the necessary concepts.
-Our algorithm works as follows:
+Our algorithm works as described in Figure \ref{algo:ghost_reads_pseudo}, and uses the following data structures: